ridiculous/log_parser/README.md

 # LogParser

-TODO: Write a gem description
+A simple class for searching through a log

 ## Installation